nikhil-x-gupta/visual-ai/README.md

 **Machine Inferencing and Object Detection** examples using `TensorFlow Lite, OpenVINO, pyTorch and MVI` frameworks.
 Implemented with **IEAM + MMS + OpenCV + Python**

-### Introduction
+#### Introduction

-This python based example implementation uses multiple containers and can be deployed on **Intel NUC(amd64), Jetson Nano(arm64) and RaspberryPi 4(arm32)** using Tensorflow Lite / OpenVINO / PyTorch and MVI frameworks.
+This python based example implementation uses multiple containers and can be deployed on **Intel NUC(amd64), Jetson Nano(arm64) and RaspberryPi 4(arm32)** using following frameworks
+- Tensorflow Lite
+- OpenVINO
+- PyTorch
+- MVI

+#### High level features:
-- Image capture and classification
+- OpenCV based image capture and annotation
-- HTTP and kafka message bridge
 - MJPEG based streaming available on http:<edge-device-ip-address:5000>
 - A simple Web UI to interactivly upload config using MMS to edge nodes.
 - Frameworks - TensorFlow Lite and OpenVINO